shriram/racket-auto-grading/README.md

 ----

-# TL;DR
+## TL;DR

-In your grading dir, clone this repository.
+In your homework dir, clone this repository.

 Make sure student submissions are in `Submissions/Code/` and `Submissions/Tests/`.

 Create `Grades/Code/` and `Grades/Tests/`.

-Edit `common.rkt` to customize for a particular assignment.
+Edit `racket-auto/grading/common.rkt` to customize for a particular assignment.
 Odds are you will need to alter
 - `asgn-names` (List-of-strings, sans `".rkt"` at the end)
 - `extract-name-regexp-maker` (String -> Regexp, parameter is typically `"code"` or `"tests"`; even if you keep everything else the same, the first few chars of the regexp must change to reflect the current assignment name)
-If you see no output, odds are you forgot to edit one or both.

 Sacrifice a lambda in the name of the Knights of the Lambda Calculus.

 Then run:
 ```
-  racket grade-code.rkt
+  racket racket-auto-grading/grade-code.rkt
-  racket grade-tests.rkt
+  racket racket-auto-grading/grade-tests.rkt
 ```

 Much more detail follows.

 ----

-# Repository Name Dependency
+## Repository Name Dependency

 The Racket programs assume the scripts reside in `racket-auto-grading/` relative to the current directory.
 So if you change the name of the